aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 The road to riches is paved with homework.
+> 🥠 Help!
+I am being held prisoner in a fortune cookie factory.
-Last update: Sat Mar  5 05:04:42 2022
+Last update: Sun Mar  6 05:07:33 2022